-You can use the project management app on any mobile device, such as an Android, iPhone, and iPad.
+You can use the project management platform and web app on any mobile device, such as an Android, iPhone, and iPad.
 Trello also runs on desktop computers, using Windows and a Mac OS as available platforms.
 The program itself runs smoothly at a fast speed, which is convenient if you need to attach files straight from Google Drive.
-As previously mentioned, the user interface is very friendly to anybody who uses the program, whether from a mobile app or a desktop.
-Trello also supports the following browsers:
+As previously mentioned, the user interface is very friendly to anybody who uses the program, whether from a mobile and desktop apps.

 Keep in mind Trello supports giving you browser notifications.
 If you use Trello on your desktop, the app gives you notifications for the operating system you use.
-If you want, you can add a keyboard shortcut to Trello, giving you access to the Quick Add feature.
+If you want, you can add a keyboard shortcut to your Trello account, giving you access to the Quick Add feature.
 It allows you to add new cards any time you please.

 Trello offers a special feature known as Power-Ups.
 You can freely customize your Trello boards using this particular feature.
 There are over 130 to choose from, each with its unique ability.
 Here are a few examples of Power-Ups:

-- Daily Updates: Sync your team with this daily tool to ask them about their current progress.
+Daily Updates: Sync your team with this daily tool to ask them about their current progress.
 It’s particularly useful for addressing certain issues they might face.

-- Time Tracking and Reporting: Use a multitude of work logs for every card.
+Time Tracking and Reporting: Use a multitude of work logs for every card.
 It keeps track of your team members, as well as dates and hours spent.

-- Google Drive: You can directly access files for your Drive with this card.
+Google Drive: You can directly access files for your Drive with this card.
 Not only do you have enhanced thumbnails, but you can also attach new files to each card.

-- Slack: This card lets you communicate with your team collaboration apps.
+Slack: This card lets you communicate with your team collaboration apps.
 It ensures no project is left behind and everything is accounted for in the present.

-- Wishlist: Track your expenses for various gifts and purchases.
+Wishlist: Track your expenses for various gifts and purchases.
 It keeps an overview of prices for every future project.